Mixed Strategy Constraints in Continuous Games: Introduction

 \subsubsection{Coupled constraints}

-For our purposes in constraining game-theoretic behavior in real space, we require a notion of constraints involving multiple players.
-These constraints are known as \textit{shared} or \textit{coupled} constraints, and games\footnote{There is some nuance as to whether GNEPs are, in fact, classifiable as games.
-In physical-space problems where mutual interactions are necessary and their corresponding constraints are as natural as single-player constraints, this distinction is of little importance.} which feature them are known as \textit{generalized Nash equilibrium problems}, or GNEPs, as described in \cite{facchinei2010generalized}.
-Other (older) terminology, like that seen in \cite{harker1991generalized}, refers to coupled constraints as \textit{feasible set interactions}, found in \textit{social equilibrium problems} and \textit{pseudo-Nash games}.
+In computational game theory, \textit{coupled constraints} are constraints which involve the decision variables of multiple players.
+These are particularly important in multi-agent robotics and control, where they prevent collisions or other undesirable interactions.
+Games which feature them are known as \textit{generalized Nash equilibrium problems}, or GNEPs \cite{facchinei2010generalized}.
+Older terminology refers to coupled constraints as \textit{feasible set interactions}, found in \textit{social equilibrium problems} and \textit{pseudo-Nash games} \cite{harker1991generalized}.

-Solutions to solving GNEPs vary, and generally do not use an explicit concept of mixing. \cite{krawczyk2007numerical} summarizes numerical solutions to solving these games, a project further advanced in, e.g., \cite{von2009numerical}.
+Solutions to solving GNEPs vary, and do not typically use an explicit concept of mixed strategies. \cite{krawczyk2007numerical} summarizes numerical solutions to solving these games, a project further advanced in, e.g., \cite{von2009numerical}.
 Past avenues include penalty methods \cite{facchinei2010penalty}, augmented Lagrangian methods \cite{kanzow2016augmented}, and methods informed by error bound theory \cite{ba2022exact}.
 This work focuses on the representation and modeling of constraints in mixed-strategy games, and less on computation.
 In this work we characterize GNEPs as a mixed complementarity problem via the KKT conditions, and solve them via a readily available solver \cite{dirkse1995path}.

-Our primary divergence from these works lies in the presence of pure strategy optimization, where we consider both pure strategies and their mixing weights in finding a Nash equilibrium.
-To our knowledge, this specific form of generalized Nash equilibrium has never been fully explored in the literature, which prevents further development of mixed-strategy game-theoretic agents in constrained physical-space games.
+We diverge somewhat from this body of work in that we do explicitly consider mixed strategies, optimizing both pure strategies and mixing weights to solve continuous games.
+To our knowledge, constraint design in this form of generalized Nash equilibrium has not yet been fully explored, which prevents further development of mixed-strategy agents in robotics and control.